Photo: Bishop Jonathan (centre) and his wife Toni (centre right) view archives at a visit to the former Bishop's Palace in Bromley

 The Bishop of Rochester was received at Bishop’s Palace, also known as Bromley Palace and the Old Palace, by the Mayor and Mayoress of Bromley.

 The visit explored the history of Bromley and particularly of the Grade II listed Palace, which was once home to former Bishops of Rochester.
-While the current building was built in 1845, the Bishop’s connection to Bromley dates back to the eighth century and is mentioned in the Doomsday Book of 1086, which includes an entry citing the Bishop when there were around 200 residents in the area.
+The Bishop’s connection to Bromley dates back to the eighth century and is mentioned in the Doomsday Book of 1086, which includes an entry citing the Bishop when there were around 200 residents in the area.

 The Mayor of Bromley Councillor David Jefferys said: